evamaxfield/phd/planning/year-2/yearly.md

 - [ ] Better structure my days and my week.
 Create blocks of time to work on a single task if possible.
 Try to have a whole day for research work.
 - [ ] Create better structure for collaboration -- undergrads.
 Write a document to share that talks about how *I* work best so they understand and have them do the same.
 Be a better advisor and mentor to them.

+Sort of related: plan for applications to internships and grants.

+- [ ] Apply to AI2, Microsoft Research, Adobe Research, etc.

 ### Publish

 Many of the papers that I abandoned last year were in part due to my fear and unwillingness to "do the hard thing".
 I didn't want to learn how to conduct a literature review.
 I didn't want to learn how to outline and write a paper.
 In addition, _complete_ these papers.